JozanLeClerc/hardflip/README.md

 new instance of your set terminal.
 It was intended to open the connection in a new terminal in the background, allowing you to still be using the same `hf` while connected to one or several of your hosts.
-Turns out I can't code that it doesn't work at all, just leave that unset
+Turns out I can't code that, it doesn't work at all, just leave that unset
 + `default_ssh_priv`: (`string`) default SSH private key path.
 It will be entered by default when adding a new SSH host or jump, saving a ton of time.
 Of course it can be changed when adding the host.
 Leave empty if you don't have